luminietos/REST-API-UI/README.md

 A Node.js REST API application where the user can look up movies from a database.

 <img width="346" alt="mflix movies, tablet size" src="https://github.com/luminietos/REST-API-UI/assets/77718358/127cdb92-58ba-418b-a7a5-49a5be3b0569">
+(tablet view)

 ## Description
-This is a REST API application (with front-end styling/layout) created in April 2023.
+This is a REST API application (with front-end styling/layout) created in April/May 2023.

 It's deployed on [Render]() (and [GitHub]()), and made using and utilizing JavaScript, JSON and React, alongside a bit of HTML and CSS.
 The database used in this project is from [MongoDB](https://www.mongodb.com/) (sample_mflix).

-This site is currently under construction.
+This site is currently under construction due to issues with deployment (while the site itself is still functional!).
 Please hold.

 ## Step-by-step guide - *"How do I actually use this site?"*